AdobeDocs/experience-manager-65.en/help/communities/implementing-scoring.md

 * `rules` nodes are of type cq:Page
 * `rules`should be located in a repository location with read permission for everyone

-    * rule names must be unique regardless of location
+    * Rule names must be unique regardless of location

 ### Activating Custom Badging Rules {#activating-custom-badging-rules}